 As the world’s largest museum complex, many of the Smithsonian museums offer virtual tours that provide a cure for wanderlust.
 Explore the National Museum of Natural History’s permanent, current, and past exhibits through these virtual tours.
 You can also explore the Smithsonian Castle, Enid A. Haupt Garden, and Hirshhorn Museum via virtual tours.

 Across the Atlantic Ocean, the Louvre holds the title of the world’s largest art museum.
 While there’s no substitute to gazing into the mysterious eyes of the Mona Lisa or looking up at the headless Winged Victory of Samothrace, you can cure wanderlust with an online tour of the Louvre.

 For thousands of years, books have been a cure for wanderlust.
-Whether you prefer fiction or non-fiction, reading allows you to transport yourself to a variety of times and places.
+Whether you prefer fiction or non-fiction, travel books or an engaging novel set in a bucket list destination, reading allows you to transport yourself to a variety of times and places.

 Some of my favorite wanderlust-curing books are:

 - Travels with Charley by John Steinbeck – Who doesn’t love a good road trip?
 Or traveling with a poodle?